bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 Something to notice here is that the grid items that have no specific rules written for them (items 2, 5, and 6) adapt to the rules of the other grid items, and take up the remaining space.

-While we're on the topic of talking about the grid-column and grid-row properties, here's a quick tip if you want a grid item to span the full width of the grid, without having to count the number of grid column lines.
-Set the first grid-column value to 1, and the second to -1.
+While we're on the topic of talking about the <code>grid-column</code> and <code>grid-row</code> properties, here's a quick tip if you want a grid item to span the full width of the grid, without having to count the number of grid column lines.
+Set the first <code>grid-column</code> value to 1, and the second to -1.

 {% highlight css %}
 .item1 {